dannycuevas/AzureVDI-Executer/README.md

 Resources in Azure are **not free** and as such running through the exercises will cost you money.
 I recommend shutting down VMs when they are not in use.
 You can also choose smaller VM sizes or pick a lower tier of storage for the OS disk.
 Special caution goes for the Azure Firewall deployment, which cannot be "turned off" and runs about $1.25 an hour.
 Likewise, Azure Bastion is about $0.19 per hour, which is not as bad, but could still rack up some bills if you leave it deployed.

-## Learning Path

-This is just one course in the larger Azure Virtual Desktop learning path to help you know the AVD product better and prepare yourself for the AZ-140 exam.
-I think studying for a certification is a great way to motivate yourself to learn a technology, but I would also caution you to focus on more than just the exam objectives if you plan to operate AVD in a real-world scenario.
-While the objectives listed give you a great starting point, I can say from experience that running a VDI service is more about working with end users and less about managing the control plane.

-## Conclusion

-I hope you enjoy taking this course as much as I did creating it.
-I'd love to hear feedback and suggestions for revisions.
-Find me on Twitter ([@ned1313](https://twitter.com/Ned1313)) or drop an issue in this repository.
-Good luck and happy building!

-Ned